upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/principles.md

 Large-scale software development requires explicit engineering discipline and formal control mechanisms.

 > Unstructured programming does not scale.
 Explicit sequencing, documentation, and verification are necessary to coordinate complexity.

 ### 1970s — Complexity era

 Complexity must be governed structurally and procedurally, not merely executed competently.

-> Modularity is not only a design convenience; it is a governance mechanism for isolating change (Parnas, 1972). > Lifecycle structure is not merely documentation; it is an institutional scaffold for coordination (Royce, 1970).
-> Software engineering became concerned not just with writing programs, but with organizing systems and the processes that produce them.
+> Modularity is not only a design convenience; it is a governance mechanism for isolating change (Parnas, 1972).
+Lifecycle structure is not merely documentation; it is an institutional scaffold for coordination (Royce, 1970).
+Software Engineering became concerned not just with writing programs, but with organizing systems and the processes that produce them.

 ### 1980s — Paradigm era

 Abstraction and risk awareness are essential governance mechanisms for long-lived systems.

 > Object orientation institutionalized the idea that structure should reflect stable domain concepts.
 Risk-driven iteration acknowledged that planning alone cannot eliminate uncertainty.
-> Software Engineering matured from procedural control to conceptual design under uncertainty.
+Software Engineering matured from procedural control to conceptual design under uncertainty.

 ### 1990s — Blueprint era

 Structural knowledge must be explicitly articulated to sustain large, evolving systems.

 > Architecture is not an emergent byproduct of coding activity.
 It is a governable knowledge asset requiring description, communication, and stewardship.
-> This insight permanently expanded the scope of Software Engineering beyond code and lifecycle sequencing.
+This insight permanently expanded the scope of Software Engineering beyond code and lifecycle sequencing.

 ### 2000s — Human era

 Responsiveness and feedback loops are essential to sustainable software evolution.

 > Execution must remain adaptable.
 Learning must be continuous.
 Coordination must be frequent and visible.
-> This permanently shifted Software Engineering toward shorter cycles, incremental delivery, and empirical process control.
+This permanently shifted Software Engineering toward shorter cycles, incremental delivery, and empirical process control.

 ### 2010s — Automation era

 Execution can be automated, instrumented, and continuously governed at scale.

 > Automation is not merely technical—it is governance embedded in code.
-> This era permanently institutionalized:
+This era permanently institutionalized:
-> * Continuous integration.
+> - Continuous integration
-> * Continuous delivery.
+> - Continuous delivery
-> * Infrastructure as code.
+> - Infrastructure as code
-> * Observability as a governance mechanism.
+> - Observability as a governance mechanism

 ### 2020s — AI era

 The production of artifacts can be automated.
 The stewardship of intent cannot.

 > AI may assist in generating structural and execution-level artifacts, but the preservation of purpose, commitments, assumptions, and non-goals requires explicit governance.
-> AI can propose intent.
+AI can propose intent.
 It cannot institutionally commit to it.
-> Intent must therefore be articulated, preserved, and revisited independently of the agents—human or artificial—that generate artifacts.
-> This insight strengthens the case for treating system-level intent as a durable epistemic object.
+Intent must therefore be articulated, preserved, and revisited independently of the agents—human or artificial—that generate artifacts.
+This insight strengthens the case for treating system-level intent as a durable epistemic object.

 ## Cross-era synthesis